jeromeetienne/augmentedgesture.js/notes.md

   * So the pointer must be configurable
   * handle that in dat.gui too
 * code the minimal value for marker too
+* which kind of marker are possible
+  * anything kindof round with a flashy distinctive color

 # event refactoring
 * from a code point of view, change it to mouseup, mousedown, mousemove ?